What is a Grammar School?

 The 11 plus exam is set by each local authority and consists of a multiple-choice paper that has a mixture of English, maths, verbal reasoning and non-verbal reasoning (it is interesting to note that some universities, as well as employers, use this form of testing).

-As Grammar Schools are state-funded schools, there is no real cost attached to attending a Grammar School.
-However, in recent years, as the purse strings have tightened, many Grammar Schools ask for a nominal, regular contribution towards your child’s education.
+As grammar schools are state-funded schools, there is no real cost attached to attending a srammar school.
+However, in recent years, as the purse strings have tightened, many grammar schools ask for a nominal, regular contribution towards your child’s education.